Social Service Worker

-- Throughout the term attendance to Field Seminar class is necessary to explore various field placement opportunities.
+Throughout the term attendance to Field Seminar class is necessary to explore various field placement opportunities for Year 2.

-- All students are required to attend the selection process (in class) and to identify/commit to three agency interviews.
+- All students are required to attend the selection process (in class) at the end of Year 1.

-- A resume and cover letter must be submitted to each supervisor prior to an interview occurring.
-All interviews are required to be completed before the end of the second week of May.
+- A resume and cover letter must be submitted to each supervisor prior to an informational interview occurring.

 Participation in WIL: